zmmanji/Projects/Big Data Project/README.md

 Steps to run the program:-

-Main Source Code is data.R
+- Main Source Code is data.R
+- Make sure to put the Train Data set and Summer Data Set in the same folder as data.R when running.